3-year-long construction to begin on 42nd Street Shuttle train in Manhattan

-The shuttle might only travel three blocks, but the MTA says 100,000 people use it daily to get between Times Square and Grand Central.
+The shuttle might only travel three blocks, but the MTA said100,000 people use it daily to get between Times Square and Grand Central.

-The plan is to extend the current S-train length from four cars to six cars, increasing capacity by 20 percent.
+The plan is to extend the current S train length from four cars to six cars, increasing capacity by 20%.

-They will centralize the operations, taking it from two platforms to one.

 The construction will also make the station handicap accessible, and there will be a new entrance installed as a part of the One Times Square project.